pisani/opentelemetry-trace-soap/readme.md

 Whilst there is ongoing development to natively support this observability standard in future IRIS releases, this article explains how, with the help of the Embedded Python and the corresponding Python libraries, IRIS application developers can start publishing Trace events to your OpenTelemetry back-ends with minimal effort.
 More importantly, this gives my customer somethign to get up and running with today.

-## A brief note on Observability in general.
+## A brief note on Observability.
-Observability in generally comprises three main aspects:
+Observability generally comprises of three main aspects:

 ##
 * Metrics capture, which is the capture of quantitative measuremements about the performance and behaiour of a system, similar to what IRIS publishes via its /api/monitor/metrics api